-17. Working Parties at Biscay.-Detachments of Royal Marines sent to the National Rifle Association for employment at Biscay are to proceed in No. 12 Dress.
-One suit, blue, overall and sufficient blue clothing for walking-out purposes is to be taken in the white kit bag.
+17. Working Parties at Bisley.-Detachments of Royal Marines lent to the National Rifle Association for employment at Bisley are to proceed in No. 12 Dress.
+One working dress suit and sufficient blue clothing for walking-out purposes is to be taken in the white kit bag.